slub/kartenforum_ansible/service_basemap/README.md

         <td align="left">apache2.vhosts</td>
         <td align="left">111.111.111.111</td>
         <td align="left">
             IP address or domain of the tile service, for which virtual host configs should be created.
+A server can listen to multiple vhosts.
         </td>
     </tr>
     <tr>